Mārtiņš Laksa

-Mārtiņš Laksa (born 26 June 1990) is a professional Latvian basketball player for CBet Jonava of the Lithuanian Basketball League.
+Mārtiņš Laksa (born 26 June 1990) is a professional Latvian basketball player who last played for GTK Gliwice of the Polish Basketball League (PLK).

+Professional career

 Laksa started his career with ASK Rīga junior squad.
 In August 2009 Laksa tried out for Spanish club Bilbao Basket.
 Starting from 2009-2010 season Laksa played for VEF Rīga, where he spent three years.
 After playing in Riga Laksa made a move to BK Ventspils.
 He also played for the Spanish club Monbus Obradoiro in Liga ACB.
 In August 2021, Laksa signed with Alba Fehérvár of the Hungarian Nemzeti Bajnokság I/A. He averaged 12.7 points, 4.2 rebounds, and 1.5 assists per game.
 On January 22, 2022, Laksa signed with Gießen 46ers of the Basketball Bundesliga.

+On August 4, 2023, he signed with GTK Gliwice of the Polish Basketball League (PLK).

+International career

 Laksa has represented the Latvian national youth team and Latvian men's national team in several competitions.

+Personal life

 Mārtiņš Laksa is son of former Latvian NT player Jānis Laksa.